 Opt for nutrient-dense foods and high-quality protein sources.
-Also, you can supplement with amino acids, vitamins, and minerals (check with a qualified health professional) to help you fuel up.
-This will improve mood, drive, and focus on all things we need in 2021.
+You can supplement with amino acids, vitamins, and minerals (check with a qualified health professional) to help you fuel up.
+This will improve our mood, drive, and focus on all things we need in 2022.

 Getting more sleep starts with changing some habits around sleep.
 Instead of a sugary snack (or alcohol) before bed, opt for a light protein snack.
 One of my favorite snacks is a calming tea with some collagen protein.
 This will stabilize your blood sugar before bed which means less waking up in the middle of the night with racing thoughts.
 Also, set the stage in your bedroom by eliminating the use of electronics bedside.

 Exercise doesn’t have to be at the gym.
 In fact, we need to change the way we think about exercise.
 Instead, just think of it as moving your body more.
 Thirty minutes of movement a day is all it takes to improve your mood, reduce your stress, and more!
 Find something that you enjoy and make an appointment with yourself at the same time every day so it is non-negotiable.
 For instance, if you are working from home before you move from your work chair to the couch, the transition from work to home by going for a walk first.

 Research tells us that meditation is a great way to improve physical and mental health.
 Meditation is a wonderful way to improve sleep and reduce your stress load.
 Don’t be afraid that you ‘don’t know how to meditate’.
 There are plenty of apps or videos out there that will get you going.
 The most important part is to just start.
 Find a time in your day, maybe before you get out of bed, that you can be still and just breathe.
-Start with 5 intentional minutes and work your way up.
+Start with five intentional minutes and work your way up.

 Dr. Teralyn Sell is a Psychotherapist and Brain Health Expert with a Ph.D. in Psychology.
-She is an author of Kick Off Your Damn Heels! and host of the podcast series by the same name.
+She is the author of Kick Off Your Damn Heels! and host of the podcast series by the same name.